mikejakobsen/today-i-learned/_posts/2016-12-30-why-i-love-css.md

 Where is 768px?
 That's the only device width i remember, and suddenly it's gone?

-I always haded the mobile-first approach.
-We'll basically because, my brain dosen't work mobile-first.
+I always hated the mobile-first approach.
+We'll basically because, my brain doesn't work mobile-first.
 When was the last time, you visited a site on your 4-5 inch mobile, and thought to your self. *Wow, that looks great*..

 And the last time, you started picturing a design in your mind, did you see the mobile version? *Oh', you didn't.*